Environment Dependent Electron Mass and the H$_0$-Tension: Symmetron in Rewind

 The symmetron field would then undergo a symmetry restoration at $\mu^2\Sigma^2$, instead of a symmetry breaking, making the VEV zero at low densities and finite at large densities.
 The Yukawa coupling would then allow for an electron mass contribution from the symmetron in the early universe instead of the late universe.
 Taking $\Omega_{MW} < \mu^2\Sigma^2 \leq \Omega_{rec}$ and $g_s > 0$ one can reproduce a larger electron mass at recombination than is measured today just like what was argued in the main text of the article.

-The advantage to this approach over that found in the main text is that today's measured electron mass would only be from the well studied Higgs field and deviations in electron mass would only be seen in regions of very large density which is not necessarily an advantage for experimental purposes.
+The advantage to this approach over that found in the main text is one of preference.
+Today's measured electron mass would be solely from the well studied Higgs field and deviations from this would only be seen in regions of very large density which is not necessarily an advantage for experimental purposes.
 However, besides possibly the effect on theoretical quark stars, this alternative approach would not display any of the astrophysical effects discussed in section \ref{sect:effects} due to the VEV being zero in most cases.